apache/fluo/docs/applications.md

 # Fluo Applications

 Once you have Fluo installed and running on your cluster, you can run Fluo applications consisting of clients and observers.
 A client is a user started process that uses the Fluo API.
-An Observer is user provided code that is run by Fluo worker processes in response to notifications.
+An Observer is user provided code run by Fluo Workers in response to notifications.
 Notifications are set by Fluo transactions executing in a client or observer.
 Clients and observers rely on a running Fluo oracle service.
 This documentations will show you how to :

  * Create a Fluo client
  * Create a Fluo observer